nabeelvkd/token/README.md

 🔧 For Businesses
 - Business profile & dashboard
-- Add services with custom durations
+- Have Token and Appointment services
-- Choose token or appointment mode
+- Businesses can manage staffs and assign token and appointment for them
+- Seperate dashboard for every staffs under business
 - Define working hours and breaks
 - Real-time queue/token management